rabbitmq/rabbitmq-website/site/lazy-queues.md

-# Lazy Queues
+# Classic Queues Operating in "Lazy" Queue Mode (A Lazy Queue)

+## What is a Lazy Queue

+A "lazy queue" is a classic queue which is running in `lazy` mode.
+When the "lazy" queue mode is set, messages in classic queues are moved to disk as early as practically possible.
+These messages are loaded into RAM only when they are requested by consumers.

+The other queue mode is the `default` mode.
+If no mode is specified during declaration, then the `default` mode is used.

+It is important to read [There is a Better Way: The Next Generation of Classic Queue Storage is to use Quorum Queues](#interstitial)] next.

-## <a id="interstitial" class="anchor" href="#interstitial">Wait, There's a Better Way: Next Generation Classic Queue Storage</a>
+## <a id="interstitial" class="anchor" href="#interstitial">There is a Better Way: The Next Generation of Classic Queue Storage is to use Quorum Queues</a>

-This guide covers lazy mode of classic queues.
+**Before going into further detail about lazy queues, review the following information and recommendation and take appropriate next steps based on it.**

+ - Classic queues operated in `lazy` mode until **RabbitMQ 3.12**.
+It is important to know that from **RabbitMQ 3.12** and onwards, this `lazy` queue mode is ignored.
+By default, in **RabbitMQ 3.12**, classic queues work in a similar manner to how classic queues worked with `lazy` mode running on them.
+Classic queues in **RabbitMQ 3.12** may however keep a small number of messages in memory (up to 2048 at the time of writing) based on the consumption rate.

+ - Quorum queues should be your default choice for a replicated queue type.**
+Classic queue mirroring will be removed in a future version of RabbitMQ.
+Classic queues will remain a supported non-replicated queue type.

+ - **The recommendation is:** If you are using **RabbitMQ 3.11** and earlier versions, either upgrade to **RabbitMQ 3.12** now and switch to quorum queues if possible (refer to [Migrate your product-name; Mirrored Classic Queues to Quorum Queues](./migrate-mcq-to-qq.md) if you want to do this) or turn on `lazy` queue mode for classic queues to avoid running into memory issues.

-[Quorum queues](quorum-queues.html) is an alternative, more modern queue type that offers high availability via replication and focuses on data safety.
+[Quorum queues](quorum-queues.html) an the alternative to classic queues.
+Quorum Queues are a more modern queue type that offers high availability via replication and focuses on data safety.
-As of RabbitMQ 3.10, quorum queues [support message TTL](https://blog.rabbitmq.com/posts/2022/05/rabbitmq-3.10-release-overview/) and provide [higher throughput and more stable latency](https://blog.rabbitmq.com/posts/2022/05/rabbitmq-3.10-performance-improvements/) compared to mirrored classic queues.
+From RabbitMQ 3.10 onwwards, quorum queues [support message TTL](https://blog.rabbitmq.com/posts/2022/05/rabbitmq-3.10-release-overview/) and provide [higher throughput and more stable latency](https://blog.rabbitmq.com/posts/2022/05/rabbitmq-3.10-performance-improvements/) compared to mirrored classic queues.

-[Streams](streams.html) is a messaging data structure available as of [RabbitMQ 3.9](changelog.html), and is also replicated.
+[Streams](streams.html) are another messaging data structure available as of [RabbitMQ 3.9](changelog.html), and is also replicated.

-Quorum queues should be the **default choice** for a replicated queue type.
-Classic queue mirroring will be **removed in a future version** of RabbitMQ: classic queues will remain a supported non-replicated queue type.

-## <a id="overview" class="anchor" href="#overview">Overview</a>
+## <a id="overview" class="anchor" href="#overview">A Deeper Dive into Lazy Queues</a>

-Until **RabbitMQ 3.12**, classic queues could operate in **lazy mode**.
-As of RabbitMQ 3.12 the queue mode is ignored and classic queues behave in a similar manner to lazy queues.
-They may however keep a small number of messages in memory (up to 2048 at the time of writing) based on the consumption rate.

-We recommend users of **RabbitMQ 3.11** and below to either upgrade to **RabbitMQ 3.12** or enable **lazy mode** to avoid running into memory issues.

-Classic queues operating in **lazy mode** move their contents to disk as early as practically possible, and only load them in RAM when requested by consumers, therefore the lazy denomination.

-One of the main goals of lazy queues is to be able to support very long queues (many millions of messages).
+One of the main reasons for using lazy queues is to support very long queues (many millions of messages).
 Queues can become very long for various reasons: